zalando/tailor/README.md

 # Options

-* `filterHeaders(headers)` a function that receives request headers and should return headers for the fragment
+* `filterHeaders(fragment.attributes, headers)` a function that receives fragment attributes and request headers and should return headers for the fragment
 * `fetchContext(request)` a function that returns a promise of the context, that is an object that maps fragment id to fragment url
 * `fetchTemplate(request, parseTemplate)` a function that should fetch the template, call `parseTemplate` and return a promise of the result.
 * `fragmentTag` a name of the fragment tag